 2) Instead of focusing on a large number of indicators, focus on a few key performance indicators.

 Instead of making a list of dozens of indicators, select just a few key performance indicators and focus on improving them.
 If you have a lot of indicators in mind, you may not get any results.
 Because each company, industry, and business model is so different, it can be difficult to pinpoint the right number of indicators, but usually, depending on the goal for the business, it seems appropriate to choose between 4 to 10 key performance indicators.

 3) Consider the growth stage of your business.

 As mentioned earlier, depending on the stage of your business growth, you may choose different key performance indicators.
-Typically, businesses that are in the early stages of growth often focus on indicators related to business model validation, while businesses in higher growth stage focus more on increasing sales and increasing customer lifetime value.
+Typically, businesses that are in the early stages of growth often focus on indicators related to business model validation, while businesses in the higher growth stage focus more on increasing sales and increasing customer lifetime value.
 The following figure shows the indicators that are measured for different business purposes.

 4) Identify both leading and lagging indicators.

 Lagging indicators are not necessarily better than leading ones, or vice versa.
 You just have to be more aware of their differences.
 Lagging indicators measure the output of something that has already happened such as last month’s sales, customers who have received professional services, etc. These key performance indicators are perfect for measuring results because they only focus on outputs.